Your Guide To FII Positions On Aug. 19 Trade

 Ahead of the Aug.
 29 expiry, the value of outstanding positions—also called open interest in the derivatives segment—has decreased for the FIIs in Nifty Futures.

-As for Nifty Futures, foreign investors increased their long positions by 18,522 contracts at the end of the August expiry, while Nifty 50 short positions in futures increased by 16,284 contracts.
+As for Nifty Futures, foreign investors decreased their long positions by 4,358 contracts at the end of the August expiry, while Nifty 50 short positions in futures increased marginally by 251 contracts.

-The FIIs sold index options worth Rs 10,019 crore and Rs 868 crore in stock options, while they bought index futures worth Rs 2,323 crore and Rs 8,462 crore in stock futures.
+The FIIs bought index options worth Rs 12,039 crore while they sold Rs 914 crore in stock options, index futures worth Rs 303 crore and stock futures worth Rs 213 crore.

 F&O Cues